 Portugal, officially neutral, yet unofficially pro-Hitler and under the dictatorial rule of Antonio de Oliveira Salazar, issued a directive – the infamous “Circular 14″ – to all its diplomats to deny safe haven to refugees, including explicitly Jews, Russians, and stateless persons who could not freely return to their countries of origin.
 Aristides de Sousa Mendes’s act of heroism consisted in choosing to defy these inhumane orders and follow his conscience instead.
 “I would rather stand with God against Man than with Man against God,” he declared.

-In all, Sousa Mendes issued some 30,000 visas, including about 10,000 to Jews, over the period of a few days.
-This heroic feat was characterized by the Holocaust historian Yehuda Bauer as “the largest rescue action by a single individual during the Holocaust.”
+In all, Sousa Mendes issued thousands of visas during that time, with the period of highest intensity lasting around twelve days, from June 12-23, 1940.
+This heroic feat was characterized by the Holocaust historian Yehuda Bauer as “perhaps the largest rescue action by a single individual during the Holocaust.”

 For his act of defiance Sousa Mendes was severely punished by Salazar, stripped of his diplomatic position and forbidden from earning a living.
 He had fifteen children, who were themselves blacklisted and prevented from attending university or finding meaningful work.
 In this way what was once an illustrious and well-respected family – one of the great families of Portugal – was crushed and destroyed.
 The family’s ancestral home, known as “Casa do Passal,” was repossessed by the bank and eventually sold to cover debts.